Mission, Core Functions, and Mandate

 As stated in the RHPA, Section 10(2), the mandate of the College is:

-f.
-To work in consultation with the Minister towards achieving access for the people of Manitoba to adequate numbers of qualified and competent audiologists and speech-language pathologists;
+f. to work in consultation with the minister towards achieving access for the people of Manitoba to adequate numbers of qualified and competent members of the regulated health profession;

-g.
-To develop, establish, and maintain programs that provide information about audiology and speech-language pathology and that assist persons in exercising their rights under the RHPA and the Regulations, By-Laws, and Code of Ethics of the College;
+g. to develop, establish and maintain programs that provide information about the health profession, and that assist persons in exercising their rights under this Act and the regulations, by-laws and code of ethics;

-j.
-To administer the College’s affairs and perform its duties and carry out its powers in accordance with the RHPA, and the Regulations and By-Laws of the College
+j. to administer the college’s affairs and perform its duties and carry out its powers in accordance with this Act and the regulations and by-laws.